-Mobile chemical toilets and septic tank on site are serviced by Boland Toilet Services.
+Mobile chemical toilets and conservacy tank on site are serviced by Boland Toilet Services.
 The sewage waste is taken to a licensed Waste Water Treatment Plant (Witzenberg) in Ceres registered under Witzenberg Municipality, permit number B33/2/800/15.
 A copy of licence is available on site file.
-10100 litres of sewage waste was disposed for the reporting month.
+Overflowing of septic tank connected to Eskom site offices was observed during the inspection, this is due to lack of monitoring of the capacity of septic tank to avoid overflow.
+9960 litres of sewage waste was disposed for the reporting month.